 Our body language can have as big an impact on our children as much as what we may say to them.
-As much as 80% of communication can come from non-verbal cues and include things like gestures, posture, facial expressions, tone of voice and eye contact.
+Non-verbal communication is an important part of overall communication and deserves serious attention.
+This includes things like gestures, posture, facial expressions, tone of voice and eye contact.
 Touch can also be included in “body language” and includes things like a pat on the back or fist bump.

 Sporting environments are unfortunately rife for poor body language to thrive and perhaps relay messages to our children without us even realising the negative impact that we may be having on them.